diku-dk/pmph-e2024-pub/README.md

 <!--
 # pmph-e2024-pub
 --PMPH course 2024-25 public repo
 -->

 # Programming Massively Parallel Hardware (PMPH), Block 1 2024

 ### We are grateful to Nvidia for awarding us a teaching grant (for the PMPH and DPP courses) that consists of two A100 GPUs.
-These are now accessible on the server futharkhpa03fl.unicph.domain
+These are now accessible on the Hendrix GPU cluster.

 ## Course Structure